-We are proud of our progress.
 The Doctors Company played an instrumental role in the passage of historic legislation on behalf of doctors and tort reform.
-We would like to share with you our views on why this effort was so important.
+Learn why our efforts—which continue today—are so important.

 These companies had determined that the California medical malpractice insurance market had become too risky and unstable for financially sound underwriting.
 The number of claims had increased by 200 percent in a 10-year period, and the dollar amounts awarded in judgments or settlements had increased 1,000 percent in 10 years.